atzori/runSPARQL/README.md

 Introducing Recursion in SPARQL
 -------------------------------

-We developed a SPARQL function called `wfn:runSPARQL` that takes as a parameter a string containing a SPARQL query and executes it.
+We developed a SPARQL function called `wfn:runSPARQL` that takes a string containing a SPARQL query as input and executes it.
-Such SPARQL query can refer to itself, thus enabling recursion and extending the range of computable functions within SPARQL.
+Such SPARQL query **can refer to itself**, thus enabling recursion and extending the range of computable functions within SPARQL.
+It allows simple recursive computations such as factorial or graph traversal algorithms to be easily implemented within SPARQL on [Fuseki](https://jena.apache.org/documentation/fuseki2/).

 Our work can be found in: